-The authors would like to thank the first year class of 2016 for their consent and participation and for their permission to include their statements and visual contributions in this paper.
+The authors would like to thank the first-year class of 2016 for their consent and participation and for their permission to include their statements and visual contributions in this paper.
 We also appreciate the contribution of Heidi Mielke who lead the first-year printmaking project: I am (not) an African.
 Thank you to Elizabeth Rankin for her comments on an earlier version of this paper and to Robyn Sassen for her insightful editing of this article.

 References

-Berman, K and Allen, L. 2012.
-“Deepening students’ understanding of democratic citizenship through arts-based approaches to experiential service learning” South African Review of Sociology 43 (2): 76-88.
+Berman, K. & Allen, L. 2012.
+Deepening students’ understanding of democratic citizenship through arts-based approaches to experiential service learning.
+South African Review of Sociology 43 (2): 76-88.